 With the onset of the COVID-19 pandemic we refocussed our Enhanced Maternity Dataset for Scotland (EMaDS) work to capture close-to-real-time data on aspects of antenatal booking.
 We were already proposing to separate the collection of antenatal booking data from collection of data on births (and other ends-of-pregnancy).
 We decided to dramatically accelerate that, and developed an Antenatal Booking Collection (ABC) data set (as an early implementation of a module of EMaDS).
 We established weekly reporting for antenatal booking data, and received historic data back to April 2019, so we could report on all women pregnant in March 20 (and thereafter).

-We have now established the Antenatal Booking Collection as a routine and enduring all-Scotland data collection.
-Numbers of bookings, and gestation at booking, using ABC data are presented on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard.
-Official Statistics on numbers of pregnancies booked, gestation at booking, and smoking status, sourced from the Antenatal Booking Collection, are also published annually in the Antenatal Booking in Scotland publication.
-Furthermore, ABC data is being used to maintain a dynamic pregnancy cohort for linkage studies (the Scottish Linked Pregnancy and Baby Dataset, SLiPBD).
-This dynamic cohort approach was used (in the COVID-19 in Pregnancy in Scotland (COPS) study) to monitor COVID vaccine uptake in pregnant women and investigate the effect of COVID-19 infection (and COVID-19 vaccination) on outcomes for mothers and babies.
-Such cohorts also allow us to do studies on medicines use in pregnant women, which are now starting.
-Finally, ABC data allows us to know how many women are pregnant at a point in time and therefore eligible for antenatal screening and immunisations.
+ABC data is used to maintain a dynamic pregnancy cohort for linkage studies (the Scottish Linked Pregnancy and Baby Dataset, SLiPBD).
+SLiPBD is described in a data resource profile published in July 2024.
+A similar dynamic pregnancy cohort was used (in the COVID-19 in Pregnancy in Scotland (COPS) study) to monitor COVID vaccine uptake in pregnant women and investigate the effect of COVID-19 infection (and COVID-19 vaccination) on outcomes for mothers and babies.
+SLiPBD is now allowing PHS to do studies on medicines use in pregnancy.
+SLiPBD data also allows us to estimate how many people were pregnant at a point in time and therefore eligible for antenatal screening and immunisations.

 We have developed CORE maternity measures for incorporation into maternity dashboards.
 This supports Commitment 67 in Best Start: “National level maternity and neonatal dashboards should be developed to facilitate benchmarking and reduce variations in care”.
-Such measures, using all-Scotland-comparable data, will support individual services and regional collaborations to learn from each other’s experience.
+Such measures, using all-Scotland-comparable data, support individual services and regional collaborations to learn from each other’s experience.
 To develop the initial list of CORE maternity measures we first explored WHAT measures are used in a variety of local and national dashboards.
 From this we made recommendations that were discussed in November 2019 with a short life working group.
 The working group contained representation from Heads of Midwifery, Clinical Directors of Obstetrics, the Scottish Perinatal Network and the Best Start Implementation Programme.

 SPBAND includes the same topics as those that featured in the two sections of the Wider Impacts dashboard it replaces:

-SPBAND offers three ways to view data: time series charts for individual measures and individual Health Boards; small multiple time series charts, to allow comparison (for a particular measure) across Health Board areas, and a multi-indicator overview that displays multiple indicators simultaneously, allowing comparison across Health Board areas.
+SPBAND offers three ways to view data: time series charts for individual measures and individual Health Boards; small multiple time series charts, to allow comparison (for a particular measure) across Health Board areas, and a multi-indicator overview that displays multiple measures simultaneously, allowing comparison across Health Board areas.

 We are continuing to maintain a topics index, which catalogues individual maternity and neonatal measures already available.
 The Topics Index also includes an up-to-date list of the maternity CORE measures and where to find data on these.
 More details are given on the web resources page.